Things to Learn About Interior Design From the Gilded Age

 Finally, the ballroom and the music room should be quite separate from the family apartments and should be used only for general entertainment purposes.
 Essentially, the lesson is that each room has its own purpose.
 This rule should be kept in mind while designing a house.

-More in LifeStyle
+More in Luxury

 -